Online Cosmetology Schools

 Licensing & Certification

 That's why, before choosing an online hair school or cosmetology program, you should learn what the exact licensing requirements are in your state.
 Your online training hours may not be enough.
-You may need to accumulate hands-on hours through experience in a school's on-site salon or through an internship or apprenticeship.
+You may need to accumulate hands-on hours through experience in a school's on-site salon or an internship or apprenticeship.

 - National Accrediting Commission of Career Arts and Sciences (NACCAS)